"Smart Market Solutions to Help Your Business Gain Edge over Competitors"

 Play Audio Listen to Audio Version

-The global network centric warfare market size was valued at USD 62.48 billion in 2025.
-The market is projected to grow from USD 65.49 billion in 2026 to USD 97.75 billion by 2034, exhibiting a CAGR of 5.13% during the forecast period.
+The global network centric warfare market size was valued at USD 62.48 billion in 2025 and is projected to grow from USD 65.49 billion in 2026 to USD 97.75 billion by 2034, exhibiting a CAGR of 5.13% during the forecast period.
+North America dominated the global network-centric warfare market with a market share of 36.59% in 2025.
+The industry growth driven by multi-domain operations integration, digital battlefield transformation, secure communications modernization, artificial intelligence-enabled command systems, and increasing defense digitization investments worldwide.

 Key players in the market include established defense contractors such as Lockheed Martin Corporation, Raytheon Technologies (RTX Corporation), Northrop Grumman Corporation, General Dynamics Corporation, BAE Systems PLC, and Thales Group.
 Specialized technology firms providing products or services to these primes include L3Harris Technologies, Elbit Systems, Leonardo S.p.A., and Cisco Systems.